RestCheatSheet/api-cheat-sheet/README.md

 1. Use ISO 8601 timepoint formats for dates in representations.

 1. Use Content-Type negotiation to describe incoming request payloads.
+    * For example, let's say your doing ratings, including a thumbs-up/thumbs-down and five-star rating.
+You have one route to create a rating: **POST /ratings**

+    How do you distinguish the incoming data to the service so it can determine which rating type it is: thumbs-up or five star?

+    The temptation is to create one route for each rating type: **POST /ratings/five_star** and **POST /ratings/thumbs_up**

+    However, by using Content-Type negotiation we can use our same **POST /ratings** route for both types.
+By setting the *Content-Type* header on the request to something like **Content-Type: application/vnd.company.rating.thumbsup** or **Content-Type: application/vnd.company.rating.fivestar** the server can determine how to process the incoming rating data.

 1. Evolution over versioning.
 However, if versioning, use Accept header instead of URL.